Grand High Witch: Reception

 The initial depictions of the Grand High Witch were overall very well received for various reasons, having remained a highly popular and memorable character in both the original novel and in the 1990 film adaptation (as one of the best movie witches or in other aspects).
 Anjelica Huston's campy, over-the-top portrayal in the film was also acclaimed by reviewers at the time, earning her awards from the Los Angeles Film Critics Association and the National Society of Film Critics among other wins and nominations.

-Anne Hathway's enactment of the character in the 2020 reboot of The Witches was met with widespread criticism from disability campaigners.
+Anne Hathway's enactment of the character in the 2020 remake was met with widespread criticism from disability campaigners.
 They condemned the three fingered depiction of the character, a choice they feared would have a negative impact on children with limb differences.
 Warner Bros professed they were "deeply saddened" at the news that Robert Zemeckis' film had upset people with disabilities, "it was never the intention for viewers to feel that the fantastical, non-human creatures were meant to represent them."
 Hathaway apologised for the negative representation of those with limb differences later the same week via an Instagram post on 5 November 2020.